sapo83/TidyTuesday/README.md

 ## #TidyTuesday

 This is my Tidy Tuesday repository.
-These exercises are based on the weekly datasets provided under the #TidyTuesday hastag on Twitter.
+These exercises are based on the weekly datasets provided under the #TidyTuesday hashtag on Twitter.

 You can either recreate the original graphic or create something of your own.
 There is an emphasis on using the tidyverse library but I've used other libraries as well.